NotAddison/ATM-3/README.md

 9.  ~~**Digital Numberpad**~~
 10. **Operator Dashboard**
       - Summary of all ATM : [E.G: 3 Hostage situation detected]
+11. **Transfer Details** - Addison
+      - Show details of the transferee (Name, Address, etc).
+      - Allow the user to verify the details before transferring money (also can prevent accidental typo).

 ## Potential Validations